dhimmel/blog/content/posts/2020-10-20_long-trail-maps/long-trail-maps.md

 OpenStreetMap has a lot more than just _streets_, and contains natural features as well as those related to outdoor recreation, such as trails, campsites, shelters, waterways, and cliffs.
-Unlike the GMC and Guthook maps, OpenStreetMap is not based around any single trail.
+Unlike the GMC map and Guthook, OpenStreetMap is not based around any single trail.
 Nonetheless, it [contains](https://www.openstreetmap.org/relation/391736#map=9/43.9839/-72.4919) the entire Long Trail.
-But since OpenStreetMap itself is just a geospatial database, it is best paired with an outdoor navigation focused app that specialize in rendering wilderness.
+But since OpenStreetMap itself is just a geospatial database, it is best paired with an outdoor navigation app that specialize in rendering wilderness.

 <!--
 Used https://www.gpsvisualizer.com/convert?output_elevation to add elevation to Waymarked Trails GPX.